McTsts/Minecraft-String-Utilities/README.md

 ## Modules
 ###### Ts
+If you're looking for just string parsing this the thing you'll need:
-- [strings](https://github.com/McTsts/Minecraft-String-Utilities#module---strings): Reads strings into char arrays
+- [strings](https://github.com/McTsts/Minecraft-String-Utilities#module---strings): Reads strings into char arrays - STRING PARSING
+It's recommended to also look at this one for examples:
+- [examples](https://github.com/McTsts/Minecraft-String-Utilities#module---examples): Has some example functions (Ts)

+These namespaces aren't relevant for string parsing directly - they're usages for it (these are used by the examples datapack):
 - [strings/substring](https://github.com/McTsts/Minecraft-String-Utilities#module---stringssubstring): Can create "substrings" of char arrays
 - [strings/case](https://github.com/McTsts/Minecraft-String-Utilities#module---stringscase): Has to lower, to upper case and get case functions
 - [strings/ntca](https://github.com/McTsts/Minecraft-String-Utilities#module---stringsntca): Converts a number into a char array
 - *[strings/regex](https://github.com/McTsts/Minecraft-String-Utilities#module---stringsregex): WIP part for a regex module*
-- [examples](https://github.com/McTsts/Minecraft-String-Utilities#module---examples): Has some example functions (Ts)
 - [application/name](https://github.com/McTsts/Minecraft-String-Utilities#module---applicationname): Shortens names using a set of rules, for occasions where messages may require names below a certain length

 ###### Gibbs
+These packs are useful when you're trying to do string parsing with skulls:
 - [base64](https://github.com/McTsts/Minecraft-String-Utilities#module---base64): converts an array of base64 chars into an array of ascii chars
 - [parser](https://github.com/McTsts/Minecraft-String-Utilities#module---parser): parses an array of chars formatted as a json object into name/value pairs
 - [application/cape](https://github.com/McTsts/Minecraft-String-Utilities#module---applicationcape): Detects which cape (if any) a player has